rangeetpan/decomposeDNNintoModules/INSTALL.md

 ```
 ## Example 2: MNIST Intra Reuse:
 - Step 1: Go to the `Scripts` folder.
 - Step 2: Execute `./Table2-3-Reuse.sh` on the terminal.
-It give you the below options.
+It gives you the below options.
 ```
 (base) user$ ./Table2-3-Reuse.sh
 Please choose the correct option for the experiment